For many renters, the personal information rental agencies ask for as part of the screening process can seem a bit much.

-Have you ever applied for a rental property and been asked for overly personal information?
-For many renters, the information obtained as part of the screening process is seen as over the top.
-In fact, according to a recent nationally representative study produced by CHOICE, National Shelter, and the National Association of Tenant Organisations, 60% of renters thought the amount of information they were required to provide on their rental applications was excessive and 46% thought it was unreasonable.
+In a nationally representative study conducted by CHOICE, National Shelter, and the National Association of Tenant Organisations, 60% of renters said the amount of information they were required to provide on their rental applications was excessive, and 46% said it was unreasonable.

 So just what information can – and does – an agent use to screen tenants?

 One questionable resource used by real estate agents to screen potential tenants is what's known as a tenancy database, or 'blacklist'.

 These databases store information about your tenancy history and are privately owned, and there are a number of them out there (three of the biggest are the National Tenancy Database, Tica, and Trading Reference Australia).